LeonResearch/City-Networks/README.md

   <img src="Figures/label_visual_map_huangpu_and_pasadena_16-hop_10-chunk.jpg" alt="labels" style="width: 99%; height: 99%">
 </div>

-Please refer to our paper for a more detailed discussion.
+A more detailed discussion can be found in the [paper](https://arxiv.org/abs/2503.09008).

 ## Load as a PyG Dataset
-You can easily use `CityNetwork` class from `citynetworks.py` to load our dataset as a PyG InMemory Dataset.
+Use the `CityNetwork` class from `citynetworks.py` to load our dataset as a PyG InMemory Dataset.

 Example usage:
 ```python